Skip to main content

 Avon | 9780063323186 | Published November 4, 2025

-Galilee was raised by the Kincaids, a formidable clan of Black women.
-Galilee has always known that she’s different --- that there is an old secret around her very existence.
-It has been a hollow ache inside her since her childhood, something she assumes she will always have to live with.
-Until she meets Lucifer Helel.
-He’s fronting as the head of security for her wealthy friend Oriaku’s family, protecting a mysterious, ancient artifact, but from the moment she lays eyes on him, Gali knows he’s not human.
-Lucifer knows something even Gali herself doesn’t --- that she isn’t human either.
-Enter: Leviathan.
-As Lucifer’s most trusted prince of Hell, Levi is determined to eliminate the intolerable danger that is Galilee.
-While battles rage between Hell, Heaven, and Earth, Lucifer and Galilee’s attraction threatens to bring all the structures of their existence crashing down around them.
+Tenderhearted Galilee was raised by the Kincaids, a formidable clan of Black women sequestered deep in the weeping willows and dark rushing creeks of their land.
+Galilee has always known that she’s different --- that there is an old and unknowable secret around her very existence.
+Lucifer Helel is fronting as the head of security for her wealthy friend Oriaku’s family, protecting a mysterious, ancient artifact.
+But from the moment she lays eyes on him, Galilee knows he’s not human.
+From her first incendiary touch, Lucifer knows something even Galilee herself doesn’t --- that she isn’t human either.
+Leviathan, Lucifer’s most trusted prince of Hell, is determined to eliminate the intolerable danger that is Galilee before she brings death and disaster to those he loves.
+But Lucifer and Galilee’s attraction threatens to bring all the structures of their existence crashing down around them.

 The Christmas Stranger by Richard Paul Evans - Fiction